Dia-git/Dia-git/README.md

 I’m a **junior data analyst** with a background in **bioinformatics** and **academic publishing** (*Data-driven Publishing Specialist in AI & Big Data for Medicine & Public Health*), focused on transforming complex health and biological data into clear data stories with actionable insights.
 I enjoy working across the full analytics workflow, from data cleaning and querying to visualization and storytelling.

-**Interest Areas:** Health analytics · Bioinformatics · Public health · AI & Big Data in medicine
+**Interest Areas:** Health analytics · Bioinformatics / Computational Biology · Public health · AI & Big Data in medicine

 ---